ragaskar/my-vim/README.md

 ## Installing

+symlink this repo to ~/.vim, symlink .vimrc to ~/.vim/vimrc, and symlink .gvimrc to ~/.vim/gvimrc.

+Then:

 ```
 brew install fzf #yeah I assume you're on osx and using brew, otherwise install fzf somehow. :).
 This allows ctrl-p fuzzy finding
 brew install rg #yeah I assume you're on osx and using brew, otherwise install rg somehow. :).
 This allows :Rg find all in files